Program Mentors

 Storm Songe

 Storm graduated from UCONN with a BS in Ecology and Evolutionary Biology, and an MS in Conservation Biology and Biodiversity.
 They joined Two Coyotes as a mentor in 2012 and have been involved ever since!
 In spring, fall, and winter, you will see them teaching the Coyote Village School Year Program in Newtown, Killingworth, and Granby.
-Over the summer, you will usually find them as Camp Director at the Granby site.
+Over the summer, you will usually find them working at the Granby site.

 When not with Two Coyotes, you can find Storm wandering the wild lands of Connecticut, in search of birds, gathering nuts and berries to make dye, crocheting tiny animals, painting with ink, and collecting crystals & minerals.